Friday, 30 December 2022

 The characters of Souji Yamakawa’s Tiger Boy

 Jun Kodama (純児玉): Jun is the son of an ageing couple living in Osaka.
 Said mother told him that her way more daring friends were killed off by a bevy of corrupt soldiers near Purna.
-When he was a six year old child in western Cambodia, Jun saw his schoolteacher being kidnapped by mysterious forces.
-As a result, he lived in the tropical forests of Indochina with a grumpy Indochinese tigress, who herself has only a single surviving offspring (who happens to be a male tiger, stronger than his weak older brother) after eating another due to the latter being unfit for survival.
+When he was a five to six year old child in Gujarat, Jun saw both his parents being kidnapped into Assam by mysterious forces, not to be seen again until a decade later.
+As a result, he lived in the tropical forests of western India with a grumpy Bengal tigress, who herself has only a single surviving offspring (who happens to be a male tiger, stronger than his weak older brother) after eating another due to the latter being unfit for survival.

 Saki Nagahama (長濱早輝): Jun’s inevitable future wife with black hair.